Nourepide/ComfyUI-Allor-Doc/Writerside/topics/Installation.md

 ## Installing with manager

-If you have [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) installed you can just install Allor by manager.
+If you have [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) installed, you can install Allor by manager.

 ## Installing with direct download